 The per capita income in Melrose in 2018 was $55,422, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $221,688 for a family of four.

 The most common language spoken in Melrose is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and Chinese.